Melting of floating ice cylinders in fresh and saline environments

 \subsection{Conditions for stability of cylinders}

 At melting temperature, the density of liquid water is 9\% higher than that of crystalline ice, so whenever left free to float, ice exposes about 9\% of its volume to air (the literal tip of the iceberg).
 The higher meltrate of the immersed ice compared to the ice exposed to air (see subsection \ref{sec:theo-morpho}), makes the ice bottom-heavy (with gravity effectively acting upwards).
-In the case of an ice cylinder, the stability dynamics will manifest itself through rotations about the cylinder's axis of symmetry.
-The cylinder (or any irregular rectangular prismatic shape) will rotate around its axis until a stable equilibrium is found.
-Any floating object is subject to gravity and buoyancy.
-The center of mass and center of buoyancy are vertically aligned if the object is in an equilibrium position.
-When a torque is applied, the induced rotation horizontally displaces the center of buoyancy, which generates a torque that can stabilise or destabilise the object, see the sketch in figure \ref{fig:forcesRotation}.
-For rotations happening around the center of mass, the arm of gravity's torque is zero.
-Calling $d$ the horizontal displacement between com and cob ($\text{d}=\text{x}_\text{com}-\text{x}_\text{cob}$), in a stable (unstable) equilibrium point, an increase in the rotation angle will produce a negative (positive) \textit{d}, which will act in the opposite (same) direction as the angle increase, thus stabilizing (destabilizing) the shape, see figure \ref{fig:stabilityDef}.
-It is important to notice that in order to destabilize a shape, the angular displacement needs to reach at least the closest unstable equilibrium point, otherwise the restoring force will push back the shape to where it was.
+In the case of an ice cylinder, the stability dynamics will manifest itself through rotations about the cylinder's axis of symmetry. {The cylinder (or any irregular right prismatic shape) will rotate around its axis until a stable equilibrium is found. } {Any floating object is subject to gravity and buoyancy, which can be considered as acting on two ideal points, the center of mass (com) and center of buoyancy (cob).
+If the object is in an equilibrium position, the com and cob are vertically aligned. }When a torque is applied, the induced rotation horizontally displaces the center of buoyancy, which generates a torque that can stabilise or destabilise the object, see the sketch in figure \ref{fig:forcesRotation}.
+For rotations happening around the center of mass, the arm of gravity's torque is zero. {We call $d$ the horizontal displacement between com and cob ($d=x_\text{com}-x_\text{cob}$), see figures \ref{fig:forcesRotation} and \ref{fig:stabilityDef}.
+Given our signs convention, in a stable equilibrium, an increase in the rotation angle will produce a negative \textit{d}, with the corresponding buoyancy torque that will act in the opposite direction as the angle increase, thus stabilizing the shape.
+On the contrary, in an unstable equilibrium, an increase in the rotation angle will produce a positive \textit{d}, with the buoyancy torque acting in the same direction as the angle increase, thus destabilizing the shape. } It is important to notice that in order to destabilize a shape, the angular displacement needs to reach at least the closest unstable equilibrium point, otherwise the restoring force will push back the shape to where it was.